codydegen/pomodoro_technique/README.md

 Create a Pomodoro timer based on The Odin Project curriculum

 ## General info
 This project was completed following The Odin Project's [curriculum](https://www.theodinproject.com/lessons/pairing-project).
-The purpose was to make a simple webpage.
+The purpose was to make a simple time tracking application using the methods described [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Screenshot
 ![Example screenshot](/images/example.png)